-WIOA is a federal program funded through the U.S. Department of Labor and the State of Illinois Department of Commerce and Economic Opportunity.
+WIOA is a federal program funded through the U.S. Department of Labor and the State of Illinois Department of Commerce and Economic Opportunity and Chicago Cook Workforce Partnership.
 It is the main source of federal funds for workforce development activities throughout the nation.
 The program provides a year round employment program to “Opportunity Youth” ages 18 -24 who are disconnected from school or work.
 This program provides comprehensive services that result in out-of-school youth achieving academic and employment success.
-Serving approximately 40 youth, UCAN Connects places youth in permanent employment, post-secondary education, certified and apprenticeship programs.
+UCAN Connects places youth in permanent employment, post-secondary education, certified and apprenticeship programs.

 Summer Jobs and Beyond (SJ&B)

 The Summer Jobs and Beyond program is centered on the belief that employment is the key to both short-term stability and long-term success for youth.
 The program focuses on preparing youth and connecting them to permanent, unsubsidized employment.
 Youth will begin their experience through participation in a summer employment opportunity and then participate in an extended, highly structured subsidized work experience that includes a training plan and intensive on-site communication between the agency staff, youth and employer.
 While the program focuses on immediate employment to address the most urgent needs of the youth, it also assists them in developing an understanding of the relationship between secondary and post-secondary credentials with improved employment and wage outcomes.
 The program will connect youth to high school, GED preparation, and/or occupational and employer-based training as needed, and provide a wide range of supportive services.
 During the retention phase, youth will participate in additional career exploration events, social activities, advanced financial literacy/capability workshops, and group celebrations of accomplishments.
 Youth will also receive on-going individualized coaching and assistance with re-employment if needed.